guerindylan555-boop/MVPvintedboost/README.md

 - Deployment: Dokploy with Dockerfiles for frontend and backend

 ### Features
-- Upload clothing image (tap or drag‑and‑drop)
+- Upload clothing image (tap or drag-and-drop) from a dedicated hero workspace with quick links to Studio and Settings
 - Garment type selector (auto/top/bottom/full): 3 buttons directly under the upload box.
-If set, overrides detection; if not set, the backend auto‑detects the garment type once and caches it.
+If set, overrides detection; if not set, the backend auto-detects the garment type once and caches it.
 - Options panel:
   - gender: woman/man
   - environment: studio/street/bed/beach/indoor (when Studio defaults exist, shows their names instead)